robbyt/go-supervisor/README.md

 ## Core Interfaces

-The package is built around the following interfaces:
+The package is built around the following interfaces.
+A "Runnable" is any service that can be started and stopped, while "Reloadable" and "Stateable" services can be reloaded or report their state, respectively.
+The supervisor will discover the capabilities of each service and manage them accordingly.

 ```go
 // Runnable represents a service that can be run and stopped